 specific traffic over the tunnel.

-Use IPsec Instead¶
+Use IPsec or WireGuard Instead¶

 UDP has less overhead for tunneled data, and if a client has to retransmit, it won’t compound the problem by retransmitting both inside and outside the tunnel.
 Unless there are extenuating circumstances which require TCP, use UDP.